jaune24/lotterys/README.md

 look at the README's in those folders for more

 TODO:
-- solana program: add end_time as a seed to config_pda
+- solana program: add confid.name as a seed to config_pda
-- solana program: add a lottery name field to config_pda
-- frontend: add functionality to change the custom lottery params
+- frontend: find my lottery by name
 - frontend: display tickets owned for selected lottery
 - more...